The employment of research students by departments

 - All research students employed by the University should be assessed for their suitability before appointment.

 - Full-time research students will be restricted to maximum of 180 working hours per annum, including preparation time and marking.
-This figure is based on the rules relating to Research Council studentships.
+This figure is based on the rules relating to UKRI studentships.

 - Teaching work undertaken by research students should not adversely affect the student's submission deadline, and teaching commitments will not generally be regarded as a legitimate reason for granting either a leave of absence or an extension to the student's time limit, or for the waiving of any additional fees incurred as a result of thesis submission being delayed.